-- 2-3 bananas
+- 2-3 ripe bananas

-- 300ml milk (any kind) or juice (apple or orange)
+- 300ml semi-skimmed milk or juice (apple or orange)

 - 1 tbsp honey, plus extra for serving

 - 225g plain white

 - 1 tbsp baking powder

-- A dab of butter, to serve (optional)
+- Butter, to serve (optional)

-5. Dollop the hotcake mix in the pan: about 2 dessert spoons per hotcake (more for bigger cakes, less for smaller ones).
+4. Get a large frying pan really hot, then lower the heat.
+Add a little oil or butter to the hot pan.
+Dollop the pancake mixture into the pan: about 2 dessert spoons per pancake.
 Leave a bit of space around them if you make more than one at a time.